-Drive between Santiago Atitlán and San Lucas Tolimán some late April morning, coursing through rolling hills covered with coffee in bloom.
-Then you will start to understand why the workers love the coffee harvest so.Tiny white-star clusters shower the waxy emerald green leaves, as splashes of yellow sunlight filter through the grabilea and other shade trees above.
+Drive between Santiago Atitlán and San Lucas Tolimán some late April morning.
+As you course through rolling hills covered with coffee in bloom, you will anticipate the beauty of the coffee harvest.Tiny white-star clusters shower the waxy emerald green leaves, as splashes of yellow sunlight filter through the shade trees above.
 Stand at the upper reaches of finca Pampojilá in late December.
 Look down its straight rows of coffee trees bursting with red fruit to the beneficio (processing floor) below.
-Turn back toward the magnificent cerros Iquitíu and la Recompensa.
-Everywhere there is coffee.
-Finally, climb Iquitíu and look down at the coffee coating the fantastic fairyland hills mushrooming up around San Gabriel and el Naranjo.
-Then you will know why the workers love the coffee harvest so.
+Finally climb Cerro Iquitíu and look down at the coffee coating the fantastic fairyland hills mushrooming up around San Gabriel and El Naranjo.
+Everywhere you look there is coffee.

-My experiences with the coffee harvest were in the finca Pampojilá, San Lucas Tolimán in the days before Tropical Storm Agatha (May 29th, 2010).
-However, Agatha changed the face of the finca forever.
+My coffee harvest experience was within finca Pampojilá, San Lucas Tolimán, in the days before Tropical Storm Agatha (May 29th, 2010) changed the face of the finca forever.

-Pampojilá had no migrant workers, Therefore, Pampojilá lacked the international flavor of the coffee harvest of many fincas.
-For instance, fincas such as Santa Teresa and Santo Tomás Perdido near the Boca Costa employ migrant workers from all of the poorest parts of Guatemala.
-These fincas are therefore alive with colorful native dress from many parts of El Quiché, Huehuetenango, Sololá, and elsewhere.
-Likewise, many Maya idioms proliferate within these fincas.
+Pampojilá employed no migrant workers, Therefore, Pampojilá lacked the international flavor of the coffee harvest in many fincas.
+Finca Santo Tomás Perdido near the hot-lands of San Lucas hires migrant workers from many of the poorest parts of Guatemala.
+This finca is therefore alive with colorful native dress from many parts of El Quiché, Huehuetenango, Sololá, and elsewhere.
+Many Maya idioms proliferate within the finca as well.

 No one commuted far to finca Pampojilá.
-They came from nearby communities of San Lucas.
-Many workers moved off of the finca after Hurricane Stan in October 2005 due to the destruction of their homes.
-These workers came from the new colony built with the help of the Parish of San Lucas Tolimán, Colonia San Andrés.
-They were born Luqueños ( people of San Lucas).
-However, they shared common descent from San Andrés Semetabaj, the birthplace of the original Pampojilá owner, Manuel Díaz..
+Workers came from nearby communities of San Lucas Tolimán.
+Hurricane Stan in October 2005 destroyed many finca homes, forcing workers to relocate.
+These workers returned to harvest coffee from the new colony built with the help of the Parish of San Lucas Tolimán, Colonia San Andrés.
+Though born to San Lucas, most shared common descent from San Andrés Semetabaj, the birthplace of the original Pampojilá owner, Manuel Díaz..

-Among the harvesters were real characters and personalities, women of awesome beauty and fearsome strength, and inter-familial connections spanning generations.
+Among the harvesters were real characters and personalities.
+There were women of awesome beauty and fearsome strength.
 Whole families from infancy to old age participated in the harvest.
 Small children carried smaller children in perrajes (rebozos) or towels on their backs.
-Mother picked the upper branches, kids searched the middle branches and toddlers combed the bottom.
-Grandma knelt in front of her canastas (baskets) selecting out the green, red, yellow, and dried-out brown fruits one from the other.
+Mother picked the upper branches.
+Kids searched the middle branches.
+Toddlers combed the bottom.
+Grandma knelt in front of her canastas (baskets), where she selected out the green, red, yellow, and dried-out brown fruits one from the other.

-When I first entered through the monumental front gate of Pampojilá, stepped onto its thick stone main-street, and passed its elegant public pila (comunal wash basin), I was struck by the beauty and history of the place.
-However, walking along the rows of dilapidated shacks lining the road and pila, I also sensed something of its misery.
-Standing among the ruins of these mostly abandoned habitations I reflected upon the adaptive capacities of man.
-Therefore, I imagined that some fun was also had here, some good fun, and probably continued still.
+The first time I entered through the monumental front gate of Pampojilá and passed its elegant public pila (communal wash basin), I was struck by the beauty and history of the place.
+Walking along the rows of dilapidated shacks lining the road and pila, I also sensed something of its misery.
+Standing among the ruins of these mostly abandoned habitats, I imagined that some fun was also had here, some good fun, and probably continued still.

 The old woman selecting coffee beans on the ground was once nursed in the cafetal.
 She was once the little girl picking berries from the bottom branches.
 Her memories of other old ladies selecting coffee, as she now knelt doing, somehow kept her eternally young.
 Hence, the true appeal of Pampojilá’s coffee harvest was that it provided a sense of family, community, and history to the workers.
-Thus it connected them in a living way to generations past.
+The harvest connected the workers in a living way to generations past.

 Tropical Storm Agatha